 Topaz is a versatile gemstone.
-It usually has high clarity and good hardness (8 on the Mohs scale) so it can be cut into almost any shape.
+It usually has high clarity and good hardness of 8 on the Mohs scale, meaning it can be cut into almost any shape.
 The only thing to consider is if the gem is cut properly to exhibit the maximum amount of brilliance.

-As with all other gemstones, topaz price is based on its colour, clarity, cut and carat weight.
+As with all other gemstones, topaz’s price is based on its colour, clarity, cut and carat weight.

 Although Swiss Blue and London Blue are the most sought after topaz colours, they are also among mass-produced gem varieties and are not expensive as a result.